Star pufferfish

 soldierfish and squirrelfish

-Soldierfish (left) and squirrelfish.
+Squirrelfish (left) and soldierfish.

 Soldierfish and squirrelfish are predominantly red, have large scales and large eyes.
 Squirrelfish have a venomous spine on their gills which is absent in soldierfish and can inflict a painful wound.
 They are mainly nocturnal, as suggested by their large eyes, and can often be seen hiding in groups near corals, caves or beneath ledges during the day.
 They forage at night, feeding on small fishes, invertebrates or tiny crustaceans.